factorialco/shadowdog/README.md

 ```

 Take into account that the order of plugins is important.
 The plugins will be executed in the order they are defined in the configuration file.

 ---

+## How Caching Works 🔄

+Shadowdog uses a sophisticated caching system to determine when artifacts need to be regenerated.
+Understanding how cache keys are computed is crucial for optimizing your workflows.

+### Cache Key Computation

+Cache identifiers are generated using the `computeCache` function, which creates deterministic hashes based on:

+1. **File Contents**: All watched files are read and their contents included in the hash
+2. **File Paths**: Absolute file paths are used for consistency across environments
+3. **Environment Variables**: Only specified environment variables are included
+4. **Command**: The exact command string is hashed
+5. **Shadowdog Version**: Ensures cache invalidation when Shadowdog is updated

+### Key Features

+- **Deterministic**: Same inputs always produce the same cache key
+- **Sorted Files**: File paths are sorted alphabetically for consistency
+- **Wildcard Expansion**: Glob patterns like `src/*.ts` are expanded before hashing
+- **Environment Aware**: Only specified environment variables affect the cache
+- **Version Sensitive**: Cache invalidates when Shadowdog version changes

+### Best Practices

+- **Use specific file patterns**: Avoid overly broad glob patterns that might include unwanted files
+- **Environment variables**: Only include variables that actually affect your build process
+- **File organization**: Keep related files together for better cache efficiency
+- **Version pinning**: Use specific Shadowdog versions in CI/CD for reproducible builds

+---